Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 ## Onion Routing

-Onion routing is a method by which communication over the internet is layed in encryption.
+Onion routing is a method by which communication over the internet is layered in encryption.
 This encrypted data is then transmitted through a series of network nodes called onion routers, where each layer is peeled away in order to reveal the next destination of the data.
 The final layer is decrypted when the message is delivered to the destination.
 Anonymous travel of the data is made because the intermediary transfer node will only know the location of the node immediately preceding or following it in the node.

-Onion routing was originaly developed by the U.S. Naval Research Laboratory to protect United States intelligence communications.
+Onion routing was originally developed by the U.S. Naval Research Laboratory to protect United States intelligence communications.
 It was then transferred to DARPA.
 Eventually this evolved into Tor after the code for onion routing was made free in license and some of the original developers founded a non-profit